 At my local Japanese grocery store, kazunoko usually costs about $25 to 30 per pound.
 I’m not familiar if other Asian cuisines use salted herring roe.
 If you have purchased and used this in your cuisine, let me know in the comment below where you purchase it from.

-- 3 tsp salt (kosher or sea salt; use half if using table salt) (1 tsp at a time) (See Note for type of salt)
+- 3 tsp kosher/sea salt (I use Diamond Crystal; use half for table salt) (start with 1 tsp at a time)

 - Place the salted herring roes in a dish with rim (1 pound cake pan is perfect).
 Then pour 2 cups of salt water and let it soak for 2 hours.